 Typical J-V curve for a prototype perovskite solar cell

 If you multiply the voltage by the current density, you get the power density produced by the solar cell.
 The peak of the graph below is the point at which maximum power is generated.
+This can tell you the maximum power you can gain from your solar cell, and the voltage that you need to acheive this maximum power.

 Graph plotting the power density produced by a pervoskite solar cell